cn0047/stash/ed/php/README.md

 ####Interface vs abstract class

-Interface: implements, multiple implements, can contains only declatations of public methods, contains constants that cannot be overrided in child class.
+Interface: describes class behaviour at all, implements, multiple implements, can contains only declatations of public methods, contains constants that cannot be overrided in child class.

-Abstract class: extends, can contains properties, constants and methods, must contains abstract methods protected or public, cannot be instantiated.
+Abstract class: describes particular class, extends, can contains properties, constants and methods, must contains abstract methods protected or public, cannot be instantiated.